adori30/dfwkik_website/outstatic/content/content/kendo.md

 publishedAt: '2024-04-09T16:26:15.120Z'
 ---

-Kendo is a very cool martial arts that lets you play with swords
+Kendo is a very cool martial arts that lets you play with swords.
+Let me tell you more.

+## Introduction

+Very short intro.